BJCrim/sex-bias-in-CSEW-violence/annotated_syntax.md

 EXECUTE.
 SAVE OUTFILE='CSEW_19_20_VIOL.sav'/COMPRESSED.
 ```
-We now produce the estimated number of violent crimes  in the population, by sex for uncapped,  capped at the 98th percentile and capped at 5. weighted number of incidents by sex  below (capped at 5, capped at 98th percentile, uncapped).
+We now produce the estimated number of violent crimes  in the population, by sex  below (capped at 5, capped at 98th percentile, uncapped) using the individual weights stored in the variable **C11IndivWgt**.
 ```
 WEIGHT BY C11IndivWgt.
 MEANS TABLES= numinc number number_uncapped BY sex